1-Page Resumes, Wearing Suits to Interviews & More Outdated Job Search Advice You Shouldn’t Follow

 Seek Out In-Person Networking

 With respect to other people’s time, in-person networking should be eschewed in favor of virtual outreach, said Andrew Fennell, director and careers expert at StandOut CV.
+Fennel pointed out that in-person networking is considered more intrusive than it used to be.
 “While it is currently a health concern and should be avoided, in-person networking is considered a bit more intrusive than it used to be.
 People often don’t have time to sit down for a coffee and a video call is a perfectly good equivalent now to understand more about a role, for example,” Fennell said.

 Never Leave a Job Within the First Year or You’ll Be Seen as a Job Hopper